 Working in full-time jobs – Dr. Shameema Sarker as a scientist, and Dr. Niladri Sarker as a professor – they explore the world with their three children as they balance work and family obligations while encouraging others to travel, to broaden their horizons, and to become responsible planetary citizens.

-They are experts at weaving compelling family stories in a vibrant yet natural manner, and their goal is to promote brands and products by providing exposure to their tens of thousands of social media followers.
+They are experts at weaving compelling family stories in a vibrant yet natural manner, and their goal is to promote brands and products by providing exposure to tens of thousands of social media followers.
 Their travel stories can be found at http://www.GeoBeetles.com.